 This is part 2 in a multipart series.
 You can find Part #1 here

-The Lebanese consulate building was much smaller than the Russian consulate, with only a few people applying for visas or waiting to have their passports renewed.
+The Lebanese consulate building was small, with only a few people applying for visas or waiting to have their passports renewed.

 Again Hassan bypassed the line.
 “Personal delivery for the consul or his secretary,” he announced.